natcap/invest.users-guide/source/habitat_risk_assessment.rst

   due to stressor :math:`k` at location :math:`l`.
 * :math:`R_{jkl}` is the computed risk of stressor :math:`k` to habitat :math:`j` at location :math:`l`.
-* :math:`m_{jkl}` is the maximum score to a single habitat/stressor pair, calculated as:
+* :math:`m_{jkl}` is the maximum score to each habitat/stressor pair, which is consistent across all habitat/stressor pairs.
+This is defined as

    * :math:`m_{jkl} = (r_{max})^2` if multiplicative risk is used.
    * :math:`m_{jkl} = \sqrt{2(r_{max}-1)^2}` if euclidean risk is used.

 * :math:`r_{max}` is the user-defined maximum score.

-Additionally, risk to a single species or habitat is classified across all stressors:
+**Step 4.** Each grid cell for each habitat or species is classified as LOW (1), MED (2) or HIGH (3) risk based on risk posed by the cumulative effects of multiple stressors.

 .. math:: L_{jl} = max(L_{jkl}, L_{jl})
    :label: hra-classified-risk-max

-Where :math:`L_{jl}` is calculated as
+Where :math:`L_{jl}` in the above is calculated as

 .. math:: L_{jl} = \begin{Bmatrix}
         0 & if & R_{jl} = 0 \\